trustoverip/TechArch/spec.md

 |L4.2|If a Layer 4 Trust Application does not use a Layer 3 Trust Task Protocol, it MUST communicate with other Endpoint Systems using the Layer 3 Trust Spanning Protocol|[7.5](#75-layer-4-trust-applications)|
 |L4.3|A Layer 4 Trust Application MUST support any ToIP-defined Trust Affordances relevant to that application.|[7.5](#75-layer-4-trust-applications)|

+## Appendix B: Consolidated Views of the ToIP Technology Stack

-## Appendix B: Mapping of Existing Technologies into the ToIP Stack
+## Appendix C: Mapping of Existing Technologies into the ToIP Stack